Piemontez/opencvflowdocs/src/docs/en/components/output.md

 Output Component lets you create a node with only one output.

-Below is the component created to make a Gaussian Kernel from the opencv library represented in the image above.
+Below is the component created to make a Gaussian Kernel from the opencv.js library.

 ```typescript
 export class GaussianKernel2DComponent extends CVFOutputComponent {